bvasilop/Complete-Junior-To-Senior-Web-Developer-Roadmap/Testing/Testing.md

     * It could be a contract between a function and another function.
     * Maybe my sign in function calls a load profile function. **Unit tests** would test the sign and function and a load function but not the contract between them.
 * **Unit tests** write code that is separated away nicely.
-  * Clean, functional components are functions which make it easier to use unit tests because everything is in small chunks.
+  * Clean, functional components are functions which make it easier to use unit tests because everything comes in small chunks.
   * This is going to lead to nice maintainable code in the long run.
-* With **Unit tests**, you would probably use something like spies from a mocking library to ensure expected side effects instead of just asserting an output.
+* With **Unit tests**, you would probably use something like **Spies** from a mocking library to ensure expected side effects instead of just asserting an output.
 * You might also use **Stubs** to mock and modify parts of a process that are not inside of the specific test such as mocking a database call.

 ## Integration Tests

 * **Integration tests** are all about cross communication between different units of code.
 * Testing how different pieces of code work together.
-* It can be testing of whether the database works with, for example, the Express App that's requesting some data from the database, or it could be testing how a function works with another function and how this connection between them, functions.
+* It can be testing whether the database works with, for example, the Express App that's requesting some data from the database, or it could be testing how a function works with another function and how this connection between them, functions.
-* A fake user just for the test as opposed to unit testing a browser or a browser like environment, could help with the processes that are dependent on the window object.
+* A fake user, just for the test as opposed to unit testing a browser or a browser like environment, could help with the processes that are dependent on the window object.
-  * This is especially true when we're working with react and rendering components.
+  * This is especially true when we're working with **React** and rendering components.
-* Think of integration tests as connecting components to see how they work together instead of individual small units that unit tests test.
+* Think of **Integration Tests** as connecting components to see how they work together instead of individual small units that unit tests test.
 * The downside to them is that they're expensive.
   * They're slower.
   * There's more dev time involved in thinking them out and writing them compared to unit tests which are much faster.